interstitialRedirectModalTitle

 • According to Oklahoma State University, the crosstimbers ecosystem is a mosaic of upland deciduous forest, savanna, and tallgrass prairie that typifies the broad region between the eastern deciduous forest and the grasslands of the southern Great Plains.
 The pre-settlement crosstimbers may have covered some 20,090,638 acres and today may represent the least disturbed forest ecosystem of comparable size still left in the eastern United States.

-• A nature preserve is a permanently protected natural area managed to restore and/or maintain its ecological condition.
+• A nature preserve is a protected natural area managed to restore and/or maintain its ecological condition.
 Unlike local, state, or national parks, preserves emphasize biodiversity and often possess sensitive wildlife.
 Thus, preserves usually limit recreation to passive activities like hiking, birdwatching and photography.

 • Pearl Jackson is Bob Jackson’s grandmother.
 She was born in in 1879 in Ohio and passed away in 1960 in Tulsa.
 Not much is known about her except she was a strong supporter of women’s education and served as state president of Philanthropic Educational Organization.